ndrewpj/FastFlowLM/README.md

 **Just like Ollama — but purpose-built and deeply optimized for the Ryzen™ NPU**

 > FastFlowLM supports all Ryzen™ AI 300 Series chips with XDNA2 NPUs.
 ---

 ## 📦 Installer and ⚡ Quick Start

 A packaged Windows installer is available here: [**flm-setup.exe**](https://github.com/FastFlowLM/FastFlowLM/releases/download/v0.1.0/flm-setup.exe).
-For more details, see the [v0.1.0 release notes](https://github.com/FastFlowLM/FastFlowLM/releases/tag/v0.1.0).
+For more details (available models,etc.), see the [v0.1.0 release notes](https://github.com/FastFlowLM/FastFlowLM/releases/tag/v0.1.0).

 Open **PowerShell**.